evad1n/malloc-free/README.md

 ## Worst fit tests

 - Allocates 2 chunks.
 Frees the first.
 Allocates a new chunk of size less than the first chunk.
-Verifies that this chunk was not allocated at the start of the heap, but rather after the second chunk, thereby taking the free space that was biggest.
+Verifies that this chunk was not allocated at the start of the heap, but after the second chunk, thereby taking the free space that was biggest.
 - Allocates 3 chunks.
 The middle chunk will be a size equal to half the heap size.
 Frees the middle chunk.
 Allocates 4 chunks.
 Verifies that the first 3 chunks were allocated in the middle and the last chunk was allocated at the end (when the size of the middle free chunk became less than the last free chunk)

-## Malloc returns null tests
+## Malloc bad size tests

 - Request 1 chunk that is twice the heap size.
 Verifies that the return is NULL.
 - Allocated 2 chunks that come very close to totaling the heap size.
 Request 1 chunk that will make the total greater than the heap size.
+Verifies that the return is NULL.
+- Request a chunk of size -1.
+Verifies that the return is NULL.
+- Request a large (but still less than the size of the heap) negative chunk size.
+Verifies that the return is NULL.
+- Request a chunk of size 0.
 Verifies that the return is NULL.

 # NOTES